samsquire/multiplexing/README.md

  * The last thread decided to sort the RingBuffer.
  * All threads process events, queueing up WRITE events, WRITING DATAs events

+We need to mark events as processed when finished.
+We skip enqueuing events to local read buffers that are finished.
+This gives us error handling.

 # Sort stopping